Dual Degree: MJEd and MAJS

 "חנוך לנער על פי דרכו" ("Educate a child accoring to his/her own needs and direction...")

-In a seperate 2-3 page essay, please answer the following question:
+2. In a separate two- to three page essay, please answer the following question:

-Select a book, article or essay related to Jewish life/culture that you have read recently.
+Select a book, article or essay related to Jewish life/culture or Jewish arts that you have read recently.
 Discuss your reactions, impressions and opinions.